You’ve reached content that’s exclusive to AARP members.

 Try this today

 • Try a paper map.
-The next time you go somewhere new, use a paper or digital map to plan a route without assistance from GPS.
-After you take the drive or walk, see if you can draw your route from memory.
-One small study in the United Kingdom found that drivers who used maps drew more accurate, detailed routes than those who used GPS.
+The next time you go somewhere new, use a paper map to plan a route without assistance from GPS.
+After you take the drive, see if you can draw your route from memory.

 • Get back on your own.
 Try going somewhere new with a map, and then see if you can find your way back without it.
-Knowing you are going to test yourself should help you pay closer attention to landmarks and distances as you travel.
+Knowing you are going to test yourself should help you pay closer attention to landmarks and other environmental cues as well as distances as you travel.

 Why